punkave/best-practices/accessibility.md

 ### HTML5 Elements

-  - HTML5 elements should be used whenever possible to communicate the element's role in the page.
+HTML5 elements should be used whenever possible to communicate the element's role in the page.
 Some notable examples include:
   - [`main`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/main) for the primary content of the page, most appropriately excluding repeated elements (e.g., sidebars, decorative marquees, site header and footer)
   - [`article`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/article) for self-contained content that could conceivably belong in an RSS feed, such as blog posts, press releases, and event information (in both page and individually in index listings)
   - [`section`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/section) for thematically grouped content in a component that doesn't justify a stronger semantic element
   - [`nav`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/nav) for all significant navigation link lists
   - [`aside`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/aside) for complementary content, such as advertising, "related article" lists, and repeated page sidebars

-  - Notably, using these roles not only serves visitors using accessibility technologies, but it also makes parsing code easier for fellow developers.
+Semantic HTML5 elements provide additional meaning to an HTML document for other technologies.
+Notably, using these roles not only serves visitors using accessibility technologies, but it also makes parsing code easier for fellow developers.

 **[⬆ back to top](#table-of-contents)**

-## ARIA and Element Roles
+## ARIA

-  - In most cases, using semantic HTML elements makes explicit designation of element roles unnecessary (e.g., `role="presentation"`).
+  - In most cases, using semantic HTML elements makes explicit designation of landmark roles unnecessary (e.g., using `role="complementary"` on an `aside` element).
 The exceptions would be when they are serving slightly atypical roles.
+An example of the latter would be setting []`role="search"`](https://w3c.github.io/aria/aria/aria.html#search) on an `aside` element when it houses a search field.
-  - For more complex interactive components, use ARIA Landmark roles to help assistive technologies navigate website functionality.
+  - For more complex interactive components, use ARIA attributes to help assistive technologies navigate website functionality.
 Accessibility advocate Heydon Pickering has gathered [useful examples of using ARIA roles](http://heydonworks.com/practical_aria_examples/) for components such as tab groups, tooltips, and alert dialogs.

 **[⬆ back to top](#table-of-contents)**